 The Department of Education and Children is an Operating Authority for The Duke of Edinburgh's Award.

-The Award was founded in 1956 under the patronage of HRH the Duke of Edinburgh, who remains patron.
-HRH the Earl of Wessex is a Trustee.
+The Award was founded in 1956 under the patronage of HRH Prince Philip, Duke of Edinburgh, who remains patron.
+HRH Prince Edward, Duke of Edinburgh is a Trustee.
 DofE started in the Isle of Man in 1959.

 To gain a Bronze award, over 14s must complete at least 3 months on each of 3 sections – volunteering, physical and skills – opting for 6 months on one of them.
 They must also plan, train for and complete a 2-day expedition.